emaphp/eMacros/README.md

 Since *SimpleProgram* always returns the last generated value, instead of 10 we would have obtained 3, that is, the result of subtracting 3 to 6.

 <br/>
 To store all the results obtained from each expression we can use the *ListProgram* class.
-This class works by storing each result in an array.
-The result of executing a *ListProgram* is an array with the same amount of values that evaluated instructions.
+This class works by storing each generated value in an array.

 ```php
 include 'vendor/autoload.php';